LuisFelipeJorge/Binary-Tree/README.md

 * Right-Left rotation

-You can see a quick explanation on wikipedia [Wiki](https://en.wikipedia.org/wiki/AVL_tree#Simple_rotation)e also in the function file, where I specified the right time to execute any of them.
+You can see a quick explanation on wikipedia [Wiki](https://en.wikipedia.org/wiki/AVL_tree#Simple_rotation) and also in the function file, where I specified the right time to execute any of them.
 If you have a lot of curiosity and patience, this long video calmly explains each situation [Youtube](https://www.youtube.com/watch?v=TbvhGcf6UJU).

 By applying the corrections, it is possible to guarantee an *O(nlogn)* time complexity in the search process, adding this feature to the *O(1)* complexity to insert and remove elements.
 We can see why binary search trees have become important data structures that deserve to be understood.